This post contains affiliate links, we may earn an affiliate commission when you buy through links on our site.

 The Cheapest Leatherman

-If you truly don’t have the budget for a new Leatherman buying a used Leatherman is a good option.
+If you truly don’t have the budget for a new Leatherman buying a used Leatherman is a good option – we share our top money-saving tips here.
 Leatherman tools are built to last and take a beating.
 Leatherman stands behind their products and even though their warranty only officially applies to the original owner, there are reports in the forums of people successfully getting their second-hand Leatherman fixed under warranty.